NikunjKunduru/Cyber-Toolkit/Reverse_Shell/README.md

 &nbsp;
 ## What is this project about?
-Implementing a reverse shell in Python using sockets that can execute remote shell commands and send the results back to the server.
+Implementing a reverse shell in Python using socket programming that can execute remote shell commands and send the results back to the server.

 &nbsp;
 ## How to run this project?